awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 You do not need to create or manage the AWS owned keys\.
 However, you cannot view, use, track, or audit them\.
 AWS does not charge you a monthly fee or usage fee for AWS owned keys and they do not count against the [AWS KMS quotas](limits.md) for your account\.

 AWS owned key rotation \- For information about the types of KMS key that an AWS service supports, including AWS owned keys, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.

+## Symmetric KMS keys<a name="symmetric-cmks"></a>

+When you create a AWS KMS key, by default, you get a symmetric KMS key\.

+In AWS KMS, a *symmetric KMS key* represents a 256\-bit encryption key that never leaves AWS KMS unencrypted\.
+To use a symmetric KMS key, you must call AWS KMS\.
+Symmetric keys are used in symmetric encryption, where the same key is used for encryption and decryption\.
+Unless your task explicitly requires asymmetric encryption, symmetric KMS keys, which never leave AWS KMS unencrypted, are a good choice\.

+[AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) use symmetric KMS keys to encrypt your data\.
+These services do not support encryption with asymmetric KMS keys\.
+For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.

+Technically, the key spec for a symmetric key is SYMMETRIC\_DEFAULT, the key usage is ENCRYPT\_DECRYPT, and the encryption algorithm is SYMMETRIC\_DEFAULT\.
+For details, see [SYMMETRIC\_DEFAULT key spec](symm-asymm-choose.md#key-spec-symmetric-default)\.

+You can use a symmetric KMS key in AWS KMS to encrypt, decrypt, and re\-encrypt data, and generate data keys and data key pairs\.
+You can create [multi\-Region](multi-region-keys-overview.md) symmetric KMS keys, [import your own key material](importing-keys.md) into a symmetric KMS key, and create symmetric KMS keys in [custom key stores](custom-key-store-overview.md)\.
+For a table comparing the operations that you can perform on KMS keys of different types, see [Key type reference](symm-asymm-compare.md)\.

+## Asymmetric KMS keys<a name="asymmetric-keys-concept"></a>

+You can create asymmetric KMS keys in AWS KMS\.
+An *asymmetric KMS key* represents a mathematically related public key and private key pair\.
+The private key never leaves AWS KMS unencrypted\.
+To use the private key, you must call AWS KMS\.
+You can use the public key within AWS KMS by calling the AWS KMS API operations, or you can [download the public key](download-public-key.md) and use it outside of AWS KMS\.
+You can also create [multi\-Region](multi-region-keys-overview.md) asymmetric KMS keys\.

+You can create asymmetric KMS keys that represent RSA key pairs for public key encryption or signing and verification, or elliptic curve key pairs for signing and verification\.

+For more information about creating and using asymmetric KMS keys, see [Asymmetric keys in AWS KMS](symmetric-asymmetric.md)\.

 ## Data keys<a name="data-keys"></a>